 Joel and Jovia

-Joel and Jovia are twins (boy and girl) of Kate, who was being taken care of and is now being resettled by Pure & Faultless.
-They are in Primary five class at African Hearts Primary boarding school and are supported financially by Pure & Faultless.
+Joel and Jovia are in primary 7 class in boarding school and are supported financially by Pure & Faultless.